quasarframework/quasar/docs/src/pages/vue-components/editor.md

 <doc-example title="Default editor" file="QEditor/Basic" />

 ::: warning
 In this first example, there are two cards below the editor.
-The first shows the unparsed html using the double-moustache, whereas the second shows the rendered version using `v-html="editor"`.
+The first shows the unparsed html using the double-mustache, whereas the second shows the rendered version using `v-html="editor"`.
 Using v-html this way renders your users vulnerable to Cross Site Scripting attacks.
 If the content is user generated, be sure to sanitize it either on render or server side (or both).
 :::

 By default, QEditor offers most if not all the commands you’d need in a WYSIWYG editor: bold, italic, strike, underline, unordered (list), ordered (list), subscript, superscript, link, fullscreen, quote, left (align), center (align), right (align), justify (align), print, outdent, indent, removeFormat, hr, undo, redo, h1 to h6, p (paragraph), code (code paragraph), size-1 to size-7.